 Another common symptom that Chevrolet truck owners complain about is a vibration or what feels like an extremely rough idle.
 Although not as common as separation, it’s possible for the engine mount to collapse.

 When the rubber fails to insulate the engine vibration from the frame you can feel it through the entire vehicle, but especially in the steering wheel.
-However, people with collapsed Nissan motor mounts are more likely to complain about vibration at idle.
-Chevy Blazer owners are more likely to complain about thumping and banging from the engine compartment.
+However, people with collapsed Nissan motor mounts and Ford Focus vibration problems, are more likely to complain about vibration at idle.
+On the other hand, Chevy Blazer owners are more likely to complain about thumping and banging from the engine compartment.

 I'm not going to sugarcoat it.
 This is not a good do-it-yourself driveway repair.
 The first time I did the job it took me about four hours.
 After learning the tricks involved I can probably do it in about half of that time.
 Safety remains a big concern when performing this repair.